Protect your loan from exchange rate fluctuation.

 What does it mean to “default” on a contract?

-When a contract is at risk of default, it means that there is a possibility that one of the parties may not be able to fulfill its obligation specified in the contract.
+When a contract is at risk of default, it means that there is a possibility that one of the parties may not fulfill its obligation specified in the contract.

 Is there anything else I should know?